-Supplier code of conduct
+Supplier Code of Conduct

-- Adherence to local laws: to observe the laws of the respective applicable legal systems - to omit all activities which can influence any decisions of authorities and public or government representatives, primarily cash allowances, gifts or other benefits to public servants are forbidden as far as they exceed the usual framework, even if such activity would seem to support the economic interest situation of BAWAG Group. - employees do not accept any gifts or allowances exceeding € 20, per year in connection with their job.
-Invitations outside the usual business cooperation are also covered by this rule. - Attention to Human and Constitutional Rights, Health and Security of Employees - to promote equality of chances and equal treatment of the suppliers' employees, without attention of the skin colour, race, nationality, social background, handicap (if any), sexual orientation, political or religious conviction and gender or age. - to respect the dignity, private sphere and personal rights of every individual, - to reject all unacceptable treatment of employees, - not to tolerate child employment - not to tolerate any behaviour (including gestures, verbal or physical contact) which would be sexual, threatening, abusive or exercising any sort of force, - > to care for adequate remuneration and to assure the legal minimum wages of the respective state, - to keep to the maximum working hours legally agreed in the respective state, - to take over the responsibility for health and security of employees, - to reduce risks and to care for optimal measures to prevent accidents or occupational diseases - Environmental protection: to observe all legal regulations and international standards for the protection of the environment - Supply chain: to promote in the best possible way the observance of this CoC by sub-suppliers and to observe the principles of non-discrimination on selecting suppliers and on cooperating with suppliers. - Compliance with § 28 BWG (Austrian Banking Act) Transactions with the Bank's affiliated parties
+- ▶ Adherence to local laws: to observe the laws of the respective applicable legal systems - to refrain from all activities which can influence any decisions of authorities and public or government representatives, primarily cash allowances, gifts or other benefits to public servants are forbidden as far as they exceed the usual framework, even if such activity would seem to support the economic interest situation of BAWAG Group. - ▶ employees do not accept any gifts or allowances exceeding € 20 per year in connection with their job.
+Invitations outside the usual business cooperation are also covered by this rule. - ▶ Attention to human and constitutional rights, health and safety of employees - to promote equality of chances and equal treatment of the suppliers' employees, without attention to the skin colour, race, nationality, social background, disability (if any), sexual orientation, political or religious conviction and gender or age. - to respect the dignity, privacy and personal rights of every individual, - ▶ to reject all unacceptable treatment of employees, - ▶ not to tolerate child employment - not to tolerate any behaviour (including gestures, verbal or physical contact) which would be sexual, threatening, abusive or exercising any sort of force, - b to care for adequate remuneration and to assure the legal minimum wages of the respective state, - ▶ to keep to the maximum working hours legally agreed in the respective state, - b to take on responsibility for the health and safety of employees, - b to reduce risks and to implement optimal measures to prevent accidents or occupational diseases - ▶ Environmental protection: to observe all legal regulations and international standards for the protection of the environment - Supply chain: to promote in the best possible way the observance of this CoC by sub-suppliers and to observe the principles of non-discrimination on selecting suppliers and on cooperating with suppliers. - ▶ Compliance with § 28 BWG (Austrian Banking Act) Transactions with the Bank's affiliated parties

-BAWAG Group has implemented a comprehensive process for identifying and monitoring activities, exposures, and assets sensitive to social risks.
+BAWAG Group has implemented a comprehensive process for identifying and monitoring activities exposures, and assets sensitive to social risks.
 BAWAG Group also identifies and monitors social risks that are currently non-material but have the potential to become financially material in the future.
-The bank recognizes that social risks can emerge rapidly and unexpectedly, and therefore has implemented a proactive approach to identify and monitor such risks.
+The Bank recognizes that social risks can emerge rapidly and unexpectedly, and therefore has implemented a proactive approach to identify and monitor such risks.
 In terms of sectors with enhanced social risk, BAWAG Group acknowledges that certain industries are more likely to face social risks that may be under public and political scrutiny.
-As such, the bank applies additional due diligence and monitoring to these sectors to identify and mitigate potential social risks.
-The bank recognizes the importance of integrating social risk management into its overall risk management framework to protect its reputation, ensure long-term sustainability, and meet its obligations as a responsible corporate citizen.
+As such, the Bank applies additional due diligence and monitoring to these sectors to identify and mitigate potential social risks.
+The Bank recognizes the importance of integrating social risk management into its overall risk management framework to protect its reputation, ensure long-term sustainability and meet its obligations as a responsible corporate citizen.
 BAWAG Group has made a number of commitments to mitigate social risks, including the adoption of the United Nations Global Compact and the UN Women's Empowerment Program.